gem-pasteur/PanACoTA/doc/source/usage.rst

     - ``-n <name>`` the default species name to use, for lines of the list_file which do not contain this information.
 This name must contain 4 alpha-numeric characters.
     - ``--l90 <num>``: *optional*.
 If the default value (max L90 = 100) does not fit your data, choose your own maximum limit.
     - ``--nbcont <num>``: *optional*.
 If the default value (max nb_contigs = 999) does not fit your data, choose your own maximum limit.
     - ``--prodigal``: *optional*.
 Add this option if you only want syntactical annotation, given by prodigal, and not functional annotation which requires prokka and is slower.
+Prodigal will train on the first genome, and then annotate all genomes.
     - ``--small``: *optional*.
 If you use Prodigal to annotate genomes, if you sequences are too small (less than 20000 characters), it cannot annotate them with the default options.
 Add this to use 'meta' procedure.

 This command will run the same steps as described in quality control only, with additional steps: